Explore-AI/udt-clean-water-toolkit/cwa_geodorm/README.md

 *Please check the functions used in the application have compatability with your selected database.

-`sudo apt-get install binutils libproj-dev gdal-bin libgdal-dev`
+`sudo apt-get install gdal-bin binutils libproj-dev gdal-bin libgdal-dev`

 #### Neo4J